 Markers and Guides

 It is possible for AstroDMx Capture to indicate to the user if part of an object has reached saturation.
-Saturated areas are show as one of three different colours.
+Saturated areas are show as one of three different predefined colours or can be set to any colour deemed appropriate by the user.
 Saturation indication is only visible on the real-time display and will not be present in the saved output.
-This option is available from the drop-down menus.
+Some cameras don't saturate at the usual expected value, in order to fix this, the software has a saturation sensitivity function.
+These options are available from the drop-down menus.

 AstroDMx Capture also has a reticle which is designed to say dead centre regardless of the size of the UI or the scale factor of the real-time display.
+The reticle can be shown in one of three predefined colours or can be set to use any colour deemed appropriate by the user.
 This option is available from the drop-down menus.

-AstroDMx Capture can save in the following formats: SER 8 and 16-bit, AVI, Windows Bitmap and TIFF 8 and 16-bit.
+AstroDMx Capture can save in the following formats: SER 8 and 16-bit, AVI, Windows Bitmap, TIFF 8 and 16-bit and FITS.

 Registax 5 and 6 running under current versions of Wine cannot open AVIX (Extended AVI).
 The older standard is usually limited to 1GB.
 To avoid this limitation, AstroDMx Capture can output two AVI formats.
 The first is a standard AVIX file which applications such as Autostakkert! can open.
 The second is a custom AVI which makes it fully compatible with Registax under Wine.
 AVI files in this mode are limited to 2GB instead of the usual 1GB.
 When using the custom AVI mode, the image will be inverted, however, the image can be flipped.